 The comparison regarding tooling brings a tough competition between the two frameworks.
-Flutter has wide IDEs and tools having React Native support.
+Flutter has wide IDEs and tools that have React Native support.
 Its compatibility with Visual Studio Code, Android Studio etc. adds more to the prominence of Flutter framework.

-The bouquet of companies emerged these days have proved their excellence in providing on-time delivery of projects and therefore, the need to cut down on development time arises.
+A bouquet of companies that have emerged recently have proved their excellence in providing on-time delivery of projects and therefore, the need to cut down on development time arises.

 Flutter: It is new and takes a considerable time to develop projects in this particular regard.
-Flutter also promises high-end usability, but the framework for the app development needs to get more recognition.
+Flutter also promises high-end usability, but this app development framework also needs to get more recognition.

-Every framework is picked by the developer according to their app need and functionalities.
-And as React native and Flutter has numerous usability, both these have different clientele.
+Every framework is picked by the developer according to their app requirements and functionalities.
+And as React Native and Flutter has numerous usability, both of these have different clientele.

-Flutter: Flutter has been launched a few years ago, and is still trying to make to match the same user base as that of React Native.
-But still, the Google-backed framework has got significant back with some prominent name under its hood, which includes Alibaba, AppTree, Google Ads, and a few more.
+Flutter: Flutter framework was launched a few years ago, and it is still trying to make it match the same user base as that of React Native.
+Still, the Google-backed framework has received significant backing from some prominent names under its hood, which include Alibaba, AppTree, Google Ads, and a few more.

-React Native: The popularity of React Native needs no mention.
-It is one of the most promising frameworks for the developers of all age.
+React Native: The popularity of React Native app development needs no mention.
+It is one of the most promising frameworks for developers of all ages.
 It has got all the required components important for accomplishing the project of any size.
-Talking particularly about the number of Clientele of this popular framework, it has got some big names including Skype, Facebook, Tesla, Airbnb, Instagram, Walmart and many more.
+Talking particularly about the number of Clientele in this popular framework, it has got some big names including Skype, Facebook, Tesla, Airbnb, Instagram, Walmart and many more.

-In the Flutter Vs. React Native clash, React Native takes the lead with more client base.
+In the Flutter Vs React Native clash, React Native takes the lead with a more client base.

-The code structure remains one of the most significant aspects during the mobile app development.
-Everything depends upon it and thus, shapes the outcome.
+The code structure remains one of the most significant aspects of the mobile app development process.
+Everything depends upon it and thus the output is shaped accordingly.

 Flutter: It seems to be more non-conventional in this aspect, as it doesn't separate the style, data, and templates for developers.
 This means to build a layout in Flutter you don't require any particular language like JSX and XML or any visual tool.
-Also, Flutter let you do everything including the UI by twitter, and almost all the required tools are easily accessible from the same locations.
-This approach helps in saving time and making it, more convenient by eliminating the need to switch between a different mode in Flutter.
+Flutter app development framework allows you to do everything, including the UI (User Interface) on Twitter.
+Apart from this, almost all the required tools are easily accessible from the same locations.
+This approach helps in saving time and making it more convenient by eliminating the need to switch between a different mode in Flutter.

-React Native: On the other side, React Native is not that matured framework and still require some time before it can take on frameworks like Flutter.
-React Native completely lags behind in the race in this comparison.
+React Native: On the other hand, React Native is not that mature hybrid app development framework and still requires some time before it can take on frameworks like Flutter. react Native completely lags behind in the race in this comparison.

 Flutter: Flutter is new to this landscape, but surprisingly, it’s growing at supersonic speed, and if the framework continues to hold the pace, it will overcome React Native in the coming time.